0xJoeMama/progintro-hw0/cmdline/README.md

 There is absolutely nothing to see here.
 Move along.
 ```

-if we open the file with vim(as advised by the PDF) however, things are different.
+If we open the file with vim(as advised by the PDF) however, things are different.

 ```sh
 $ vim carriage_return.txt